Scheduled MonumentsEnglandOffa's Dyke: section 300yds (270m) long, S of Pen-y-Bryn Also in Clwyd: Wales

 What is Offa's Dyke: section 300yds (270m) long, S of Pen-y-Bryn Also in Clwyd: Wales?

-Offa's Dyke is a linear earthwork constructed in the late eighth century under the direction of King Offa of Mercia to demarcate the boundary between English and Welsh territories.
+Offa's Dyke is a substantial linear earthwork constructed in the late eighth century under the direction of King Offa of Mercia to define and defend the Anglo-Saxon frontier with Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006265.

 Who is responsible for protecting Offa's Dyke: section 300yds (270m) long, S of Pen-y-Bryn Also in Clwyd: Wales?